Management Information Systems

 Bachelor of Science in Management Information Systems

-Management Information Systems is the study of the uses of computers in business.
-Students study both business and information technology and learn how to solve business problems using software, operating systems, networking, programming, and database management.
+Keiser University’s Bachelor of Science degree in Management Information Systems is the study of the uses of computers in business.
+Students study both business and information technology and learn how to solve business problems using hardware, operating systems, networking, programming and database management.
 Students learn to use technology as a key business driver to manage corporate information technology resources.
-During the application and management components of the program, students work in groups with community organizations and learn to develop actual project experiences.
+During the application and management components of the program, students work in groups with community organizations to develop actual project experience.

 - Develop students’ competency in both oral and written communication.